 Emily Ratajkowski Goes Topless In Stunning Instagram Photo

-The modeling sensation posted a photo of herself topless in a bathtub, and you don’t want to miss this snap.
+The British-born model and actress posted a photo of herself topless, and this one might beyond words.
 (SLIDESHOW: These Women On Instagram Hate Wearing Clothes)

-In fact, this might be the spiciest shot that we’ve seen out of Ratajkowski in a very long time, which means you know it’s going to be good.
+You know a snap is great when it garners over 700,000 likes in a few hours.
+Generally speaking, that’s a sign her fans were impressed.
 (SLIDESHOW: 142 Times Josephine Skriver Barely Wore Anything)

-Give a look, and decide for yourself just how amazing this picture is.
+Give it a look below.
+Something tells me that you might be impressed too.
 (SLIDESHOW: 71 Times Samantha Hoopes Stripped Down)

 View this post on Instagram